 2. Scenario Two: Adjust Employee’s Deduction

-Paycheck is already cashed.
+The paycheck is already cashed.
 Suppose for instance medical insurance was carelessly withheld from the employee’s paycheck.
 The employee’s paycheck was distributed and cashed. $100.00 is owed to the employee.
 If the paycheck has been printed and distributed to the employee, do not clear the paycheck.
-Alternatively create an appropriate liability adjustments and a refund check.
+Alternatively create an appropriate liability adjustment and a refund check.

 3. Scenario Three: Employer’s Payroll Liability Adjusted Carefully in the Liability Check Transaction

 In this circumstance employer’s retirement liability originally was $50.
-Later on it was discovered by the bookkeeper that the liability check amount was $110.00.
+Later on, it was discovered by the bookkeeper that the liability check amount was $110.00.
 Instead of changing the employer’s amount in the paycheck transaction, the amount was changed in the liability check.
-Liability Check was mailed.
+A liability Check was mailed.

-In order to report both the unpaid employee’s and employer’s social security tax as the employer’s social security tax.
-Employee will reimburse employer on next paycheck.
+To report both the unpaid employee’s and employer’s social security tax as the employer’s social security tax.
+The employee will reimburse the employer on the next paycheck.

 Gone are the days of manual calculations with which concentrating on minute details has become inevitable.
 You cannot afford to miss out on any deduction while deciding on payrolls.

-You must be thinking why adjustment of payroll liabilities in QuickBooks is such an important feature.
-To make you understand the need of it in details, it is important to list down the scenarios that may lead you to make an instant liability adjustment.
+You must be thinking about why adjustment of payroll liabilities in QuickBooks is such an important feature.
+To make you understand the need for it in detail, it is important to list down the scenarios that may lead you to make an instant liability adjustment.